 - Make sure to leave several hours on Thursday for the Trail Care Crew to assess the proposed project.
 You do not need to flag the area beforehand.

 Sample Trail Care Crew Schedule

-- Ride with the crew so they can get a feel for the area to be worked on
+- Meet/Ride with the crew so they can discuss your goals for the visit

 - Social event (optional)

 - Trail building classroom instruction (9 a.m. - noon) *Required, or there will be no trail building.

 - Lunch (noon - 1 p.m.) provided by host

 - Build trail in the afternoon (1 p.m. - 4 p.m.).